 KPS promotes healthy eating choices.
 Students are encouraged to bring nutritious food from home or order from our canteen, which aligns with the Nutrition in Schools Policy.
 Students who come to school without adequate food will be given a 'Lunch Order Request' by their teacher.
 The canteen will then provide a sandwich and a piece of fruit and the student will be asked to reimburse the canteen the following school day.
 Contact will be made with parents who regularly send their child to school without adequate food.

 Lunch Order Request (Canteen Record)

 of class does

 not have lunch today.
-Could you please provide a s and piece of fruit.
-Thank you! andwich
+Could you please provide a sandwich and piece of fruit.
+Thank you!

 Regards,

+(Class Teacher) A

-Date
+Date \bigcirc

 Lunch Order Payment (Parent Copy)